marcglasberg/asyncredux.com/flutter/basics/events.md

 but you still need to perform a one time action such as opening a dialog or hiding the keyboard.

-Async Redux solves these cases with the `Evt` class, which introduces *events*.
+AsyncRedux solves these cases with the `Evt` class, which introduces *events*.
 Events are single use notifications used to trigger side effects in widgets.
 They differ from regular state values because once read they are automatically consumed, so they only trigger once.